saadsharif/ttds-group/api/indexing.md

 The following data structures are peripheral to actual search but used during or after query evaluation:

 1. A [LMDB Lightning database](https://lmdb.readthedocs.io/en/release/) for documents themselves.
 Documents are persisted as JSON with their internal id used as the primary key.
 This structure is only used to return the original documents in results once hits have been identified.
-2. [Bi-directional in memory dictionary](https://pypi.org/project/bidict/) of the internal to external id i.e. a lookup can be performed in any direction.
+2. [Bi-directional in-memory dictionary](https://pypi.org/project/bidict/) of the internal to external id i.e. a lookup can be performed in any direction.
 This structure is used to ensure indexed documents are not duplicated and have unique ids.
 All internal query evaluation occurs using internal identifiers.
 These are in turn converted back to external ids when returning results to the user.

 #### Search Structures

 **Internal Store**

 In order to ensure the index is not memory bound, most search index structures are overloaded to disk.
 We use direct IO and rely on FS caching for performance.
-The principal storage stucture is a persistent HashMap [Store](https://github.com/saadsharif/ttds-group/blob/1a10886c4264657ee10ed144acc9f1b553263407/api/search/store.py#L28).
+The principal storage structure is a persistent HashMap [Store](https://github.com/saadsharif/ttds-group/blob/1a10886c4264657ee10ed144acc9f1b553263407/api/search/store.py#L28).
 This store is backed by a file.
 Any string value can be used as the key (usually a term or internal document id).
-These keys are held in memory as well as on disk - allowing them to be loaded into memory on restart.
+These keys are held in memory as well as on-disk - allowing them to be loaded into memory on restart.
 Insertion order of the keys is preserved.
-The value of this hashmap represents an offset to the position on disk.
+The value of this hashmap represents an offset to the position on the disk.
 This offset is held in memory with the true value on disk only until accessed.
-When accessing the the value, the Store internally accesses the file, seeks to the relevant offset and returns the bytes stored.
+When accessing the value, the Store internally accesses the file, seeks to the relevant offset and returns the bytes stored.
 Writing to the map is an append operation, where the key is kept in memory and the value written to disk with the offset recorded.
 This Hashmap does not support updates i.e. insertions are immutable.

 The key is stored on disk as a string with the value persisted as bytes.
 The Store itself is agnostic of the value type and can be used to store different information.
-Decoding and encoding of the value to and from the byte representation is left to user.
-Note, that reading from the store is thread safe but we assume single threaded writes.
-No locking is used for the latter, so we rely on higher level abstractions to ensure concurrent writes do not occur.
+Decoding and encoding of the value to and from the byte representation are left to higher-level abstractions.
+Note, that reading from the store is thread-safe but we assume single-threaded writes.
+No locking is used for the latter, so we also rely on higher-level abstractions to ensure concurrent writes do not occur.

 1. **Doc values** - a file containing a mapping from the internal document id to the values for a field.
-This is for short string fields only e.g. authors, and is used for [faceting](#faceting--filtering) as well doc id look ups.
+This is for short string fields only e.g. authors and is used for [faceting](#faceting--filtering) as well doc id lookups.
 Stored in doc id order.
 This uses the internal store for persistence.
 A cache is also implemented to accelerate doc id lookups.
 Exists per [Segment](#segments).
-Currently we store doc values for the `authors` and `subject` fields.
+Currently, we store doc values for the `authors` and `subject` fields.
 This is visually shown below:

-*TODO visual*
+*TODO visual - FROM DALE*

 A doc value file exists for each field.

 2. **Postings** - a file containing a mapping from a term to a list of the containing documents in order of document id.
 In addition, the collection frequency of the term is encoded along with the frequency of the term for each document (document frequency).
 This uses the persistent hashmap described above, where the term represents the key.
-Keys/terms are inserted and thus held in lexigraphical order.
+Keys/terms are inserted and thus held in lexicographical order.
 This allows efficient later [merging](#merging).
 A postings file exists per segment.
 This file allows boolean queries which do not require positions to be evaluated - i.e. all logic except proximity/phrase queries.
 Prior to persistence to disk, skips lists are generated for the document ids.
 These are persisted along with the above information and used to accelerate intersections.
 A postings entry for a term is shown below as persisted on disk:

-*TODO visual*
+*TODO visual - FROM DALE*

 Note that the unstemmed form of the term is stored in the posting value.
 This information is currently only used for building suggestions - see [Suggestions](#suggestions).